 As well as tax, you might have to pay some National Insurance contributions (NIC) on income from another job.
 However National Insurance operates in a different way from income tax.
 With tax there is a single tax-free amount available per person per tax year.
 For National Insurance there is a new limit for each job so long as it is with a different employer.
-In 2022/23, the limit is £190 per week or £823 per month between 6 April and 5 July; and £242 per week or £1,048 per month from 6 July to 5 April.
+In 2023/24, the limit £242 per week or £1,048 per month.

 Sandra has two jobs with different employers.
 In her main job she earns £295 per week.
 In her second job she earns £55 per week.
-In April 2022, in the first job she will pay £13.91 per week in National Insurance – 13.25% on £295 minus £190.
-In the second job she will pay no National Insurance as her earnings in that job are less than £190 in the week.
+In the first job she will pay £6.36 per week in National Insurance – 12% on £295 minus £242.
+In the second job she will pay no National Insurance as her earnings in that job are less than £242 in the week.
 The fact she is working two jobs is not taken into consideration for NIC like it is for tax.
 Her NIC liabilities for her two jobs are calculated totally independently from each other and are not compared to an overall annual amount, like for tax.

-If you do not earn at least the Lower Earnings Limit in any one job (£123 in 2022/23), you will not get any NIC put on your record.
+If you do not earn at least the Lower Earnings Limit in any one job, you will not get any NIC put on your record.
 If this is the case and you do not get credits (for example, because you are claiming child benefit), you may want to consider making Class 3 voluntary NIC payments to help protect your contributions record.

 You can find out more about NIC credits and making voluntary contributions on our website.